-- 1. Remove the brine service hose from the Clark Pump brine discharge using quick disconnect, and replace with the original hose that leads to the discharge thru-hull. - 2.
-Pump the bucket dry using the manual toggle switch, turn off when empty. - 3.
-Turn the yellow service valve back to RUN.
-Remove the intake service hose, and replace the cap. - 4.
-Close the seacock, drain then clean the sea strainer and prefilters.
-Reassemble dry with new filters.
-Leave the pressure relief valve open, since the next time you run the system you will need to purge the storage chemicals with the system unpressurized.

-Your system is now protected from biological growth for 6 months.
+- 1. Remove the brine discharge service hose, and replace the brine discharge hose leading to the thru-hull. - 2.
+Turn the yellow service valve back to RUN, and remove the intake service hose. - 3.
+Close the seacock, drain and clean the sea strainer and prefilter.
+Reassemble dry with a new filter.
+Your system is now protected for the next six months.